 Softer designs can offer considerable benefits to side sleepers and those who need plush pressure relief.
 People who rest on the side typically endure more stress in their shoulder and hip regions, as they’re often the widest parts of our bodies.

 Having a softer mattress can help mitigate these aches and pains, offering soothing relief and gentle support.
 Further, a plush bed should suit your body’s curves, filling the spaces where you need help and gently accommodating the hips and shoulders.
 A bonus about side snoozers is that this is often the position most recommended by chiropractors for ideal spinal alignment.

 Check Out Our Guide: Highest Rated Soft Mattresses

 Who Should Choose a Plush Mattress?

 Most side sleepers appreciate a plush model.
 Softer beds allow side sleepers to rest the majority of their weight on a slimmer surface area and still receive good pressure relief.

 Want to know more?
-Read our full mattress guide for side sleepers.
+Read our recommendations for the best mattress side sleepers.